How to Paint a Brick Fireplace

 2. PRIME THE BRICK

 Next up: PRIME, PRIME, PRIME!
 This is the most important step in the entire process.
-I used the KILZ Latex Interior/Exterior Primer, which is a primer, sealer, and stainblocker in one.
+I used the KILZ Latex Interior/Exterior Primer which is a primer, sealer, and stainblocker in one.
 It’s specially created for sealing porous surfaces like brick, so this was definitely the product for the job.
 Plus it’s highly pigmented, so the coverage was awesome over the yellow brick and dark grout lines.

 How to Paint a Brick Fireplace in 3 Simple Steps